melodiean/Melodiean/README.md

 ## Hi there 👋

-I am Melody Nsita, an aspiring Freelance Web Developer.
+I am Melody Nsita, an Freelance Web Developer.

-- 🔭 I’m currently working on improving my CSS and Javascript skills.
+- 🔭 I love builing projects with CSS and Javascript.
 - 🌱 I’m currently learning React and Next frameworks.
 - 👯 I’m looking to collaborate on Web Design and Developement projects.
 - ⚡ Fun fact: I love coding, music and movies.